 When the travel industry moved online, hotels, airlines and rental car providers collectively set up a Global Distribution System (GDS).
 It’s an underlying database of each asset (bedroom, seat, vehicle), when it is available, and how it is to be priced to maximize income.

 The GDS puts each seller in control of their terms.
 It captures huge amounts of actionable data, feeding it all back to providers.
 But the GDS is also good for buyers.
 It makes booking a trip fast, reliable, and transparent.
 A travel-seeker on Expedia doesn’t view a list of hotels that may have availability to meet her need.
 Nor does the app tell her where she will stay and how much it will cost.
-Instead, the GDS opens up all options, ensuring quality costs more, but it will be reliably delivered.
+Instead, the GDS opens up all options, incentivizing quality and reliable delivery.

 Our next two pages show the GoodFlexi system configured as a CEDAH.
 For a detailed comparison to other hourly labor markets online, click here.